alphagov/govuk-design-system/src/patterns/page-not-found-pages/index.md

     text: "WCAG 2.2",
     classes: "app-tag"
   }) }}
-  <p>You must always write contact information in a clear and consistent way across ‘Page not found’ pages.
+  <p>You must always write contact information in a clear and consistent way across ‘Page not found’ and similar service error pages.
 This relates to WCAG 2.2 success criterion <a href="https://www.w3.org/WAI/WCAG22/Understanding/consistent-help.html">3.2.6 Consistent Help</a>.</p>
 </div>

 Do not use: